yaplas/smart-sidebar/README.md

 ###You can define the position by css:

-If the header and footer are always visibles:
+If the header and footer are sticky and always visibles:

 ```css
     .sidebar-rail {